DEFRA/fcp-mpdp-journey-test-suite/README.md

 ## BrowserStack

-Two wdio configuration files are provided to help run the tests using BrowserStack in both a GitHub workflow (`wdio.github.browserstack.conf.js`) and from the CDP Portal (`wdio.browserstack.conf.js`).
+Two Playwright configuration files are provided to help run the tests using BrowserStack in both a GitHub workflow (`playwright.github.browserstack.config.js`) and from the CDP Portal (`playwright.browserstack.config.js`).
-They can be run from npm using the `npm run test:browserstack` (for running via portal) and `npm run test:github:browserstack` (from GitHib runner).
+They can be run from npm using the `npm run test:browserstack` (for running via portal) and `npm run test:github:browserstack` (from GitHub runner).
 See the CDP Documentation for more details.

 ## Licence